fctoibm/apppak4.x/README.md

 The guide will get you up and running with the Cloud Pak for Application 4.x (CP4App). on OCP 4.3.
 The setup assumes OCP 4.3 is already installed and administration rights access available to deploy the Cloud Pak.

 ## Hardware requirements
-The guide assumes OCP 4.3 installed using the same GitHub repository if this is not the case, please make sure the OCP worker node capacity matches the following table:
+The guide assumes OCP 4.3 installed using the deployment package from either the [ocpvmware4.3 repository](https://github.com/fctoibm/ocpvmware4.3) or [ocpkvm4.3 repository](https://github.com/fctoibm/ocpkvm4.3).
+If you are working with an OCP 4.3 installation deployed some other way, ensure that it will support the capacity defined in the following table:

 | Software      | vCPU   | Mem  | HDD | Node
 | ------          | ------: |----:  | ---: | :------: |